ebook

 • You can compete in a bigger playing field if you’re a small-medium business

-The four different offshoring models: pros and cons
+The four different offshoring models

 It’s easy to get confused when you hear the word, “offshoring”.
 That’s because, although the practice itself has evolved a lot over the past decade, the language we use to describe it hasn’t.
 As a result, all the different offshoring approaches tend to get mixed in together.

-So, when someone says, “Oh, outsourcing... tried it... it didn’t work for me,” what they’re really saying is, “The type of outsourcing we tried wasn’t right for my needs.”
+So, when someone says, “Oh, outsourcing… tried it… it didn’t work for me,” what they’re really saying is, “The type of outsourcing we tried wasn’t right for my needs.”

 Which one - if any - is right for your business?
 Let’s explore the models in more detail.

-Offshoring_Model 1
+MODEL 1

 Project-based outsourcing

-This is where you pay a freelancer overseas to complete a project for you.
 You might use this offshoring model if you’re working with a limited budget, because an overseas contractor can be significantly more affordable than their local counterparts with the same skills.

-The key thing to note here is that your freelancer is not full-time or dedicated to your business.
+The key thing to note here is that your freelancer is not full- time or dedicated to your business.
 While they complete your projects or retainer work, they’ll also work for other businesses and projects.
 Think of them as an overseas contractor.

 PROS